New Reverse Mortgage Calculator: How to Assess Your Suitability for these Loans

 Here are some possible disadvantages to the product that you should consider when assessing your suitability:

 - You Accumulate Interest: There are no monthly payments on a reverse mortgage.
 As such, the loan amount — the amount you will eventually have to pay back — grows larger over time.
 Every month, the amount of interest you will eventually owe increases — it accumulates.
 However, the amount you owe on the loan will never exceed the value of the home when the loan becomes due.
-The loan and accumulated interest become due when you or your spouse die or move out of the home.
+The loan and accumulated interest become due when you and your spouse die or move out of the home.

 - Disappointing Loan Amounts: Some reverse mortgage borrowers are disappointed by the amount of money they can borrow with a reverse mortgage.
 Your actual loan amount is determined by a calculation using the appraised value of your home, the amount of money you owe on the home, your age and current interest rates.